 \subsubsection{R-NaD}

-Although R-NaD~\cite{perolat2021poincare} is initially described as leveraging evolutionary game theory with a regularization component.
-Here, we categorized it into the PSRO series with a special oracle computation technique (Algo.~\ref{alg:ABR_evo}), which is executed in two stages: the first stage involves transforming the reward based on the regulation policy to make it policy-dependent, and the second stage applies replicator dynamics~\cite{taylor1978evolutionary} until convergence to a fixed point.
-Crucially, in each iteration, the oracle added to the policy population $\Pi$ is derived from the reward-transformed game, not the original problem's oracle.
-Nonetheless, this approach ensures that the policy will converge to the NE of the original game, provided that the game is monotone.
-The MSS of R-NaD is the vanilla MSS, as described in Equ.~(\ref{eq:naivesp}), the same as the MSS of vanilla self-play.
+Although R-NaD~\citep{perolat2021poincare} is initially described as leveraging evolutionary game theory with a regularization component.
+Here, we categorized it into the PSRO series with a unique oracle computation technique (Algo.~\ref{alg:ABR_evo}), executed in two stages: the first stage involves transforming the reward based on the regularization policy to make it policy-dependent, and the second stage applies replicator dynamics~\citep{taylor1978evolutionary} until convergence to a fixed point.
+The oracle added to the policy population $\Pi$ in each iteration is derived from the reward-transformed game, not the original problem's oracle.
+Nonetheless, this approach ensures that the policy converges to the NE of the original game when the game is monotone.
+The MSS of R-NaD is the vanilla MSS, as described in Equ.~(\ref{eq:naivesp}).
 This equation illustrates that the fixed point reached in each iteration, the oracle, is utilized as the regularization policy for the next iteration.